25th Anniversary of The Hellenic Institute, Royal Holloway, University of London (1993-2018)

 National Library of Greece, Books Tower, Stavros Niarchos Foundation Cultural Center, Athens, Greece

-The Conference will explore the reception of Thomas Aquinas (1225-74) in Byzantium.
-The first day of the conference will be devoted to Aquinas’ Philosophy and Theology, while on the second day scholars will present findings of their research as part of the ongoing research project Thomas de Aquino Byzantinus, co-hosted by the University of Patras and The Hellenic Institute, and currently funded by the Stavros Niarchos Foundation through the Artos Zois Foundation.
+The Conference explored the reception of Thomas Aquinas (1225-74) in Byzantium.
+The first day of the conference wasdevoted to Aquinas’ Philosophy and Theology, while on the second day scholars presented findings of their research as part of the ongoing research project Thomas de Aquino Byzantinus, co-hosted by the University of Patras and The Hellenic Institute, and currently funded by the Stavros Niarchos Foundation through the Artos Zois Foundation.
 To download the Programme please click here.
-The Conference is co-organised by the National Library of Greece, the University of Patras and The Hellenic Institute.
-All welcome.
-Admission free but booking essential.
+The Conference was co-organised by the National Library of Greece, the University of Patras and The Hellenic Institute.

 2 February-23 March 2018: The University of London Postgraduate Working Seminer on Editing Byzantine Texts